Mr-Tbone/AoV/README.md

 # Add Remove Programs

 As mentioned before the script will also register in Add Remove Programs with it´s name and version.
 This is quite nice, then it can be inventoried as any other application installed.
 This info is also used if the script is updated with a new version or if it is running in reinstall mode.
-The most tricky part with this was the uninstall part.
-But now in the latest version, it works just fine.
+One tricky part was to add the uninstall part.
+But now in the latest version, both uninstall and modify button in add remove programs works just fine.
+When selecting modify, the VPN connection is reinstalled by running in installmode reinstall.

 # Logging